What is stress?

 Because talking through the issues is one of the key ways to tackle stress, you may find it useful to attend a stress management group or class.
 These are sometimes run in doctors’ surgeries or community centres.
 The classes help people identify the cause of their stress and develop effective coping techniques.

 It's always better to talk about your anxieties or stresses sooner rather than later.
-You may wish to phone a helpline such as Breathing Space (0800 83 85 87 open 6pm-2pm weekdays and 24 hours at the weekend) where their advisors can listen and help you figure out ways of coping.
+You may wish to phone a helpline such as Breathing Space (0800 83 85 87, open 6pm-2am Monday to Thursday and 24 hours at the weekend, from 6pm Friday to 6am Monday) where their advisors can listen and help you figure out ways of coping.

 Ask your GP for more information if you're interested in attending a stress support group.
 You can also use the search directory to find emotional support services in your area.